 No fees are payable for identity card registrations for new arrivals and people reaching the age of 11 or 18, and for Certificates of Exemption.
 However, fees are charged for the replacement of identity cards and for Certificates of Registered Particulars.
 Further information is available through the following link.

-Applications for identity cards may be made at any one of the five Registration of Persons Offices.
+Applications for identity cards may be made at any Registration of Persons Office.
 Information on the locations of these offices, their opening hours and telephone numbers is available through the following link.

 Frequently asked questions about Hong Kong identity cards, Certificate of Registered Particulars, Certificate of Exemption and the online appointment booking service are available through the following link.